srinithimohan/srinithimohan/README.md

-### just a high school student trying to survive. and maybe make some cool stuff. ✨🧁🪷
+### freshman at unc studying comp sci. and making some cool stuff.

 <!--
 **srinithimohan/srinithimohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.